bash-hash-run/emoji-guesser/README.md

    - User game history is stored using DappyKit's file system changes API
    - The app creates a smart account for each user with their wallet
+   - Game results are saved on-chain via Base Chain mainnet
    - This allows data ownership to remain with the user, not the application

 2. **IPFS Storage**

    - Game results and history are uploaded to IPFS via Pinata
    - A Content Identifier (CID) is generated for each upload
-   - This CID is stored on-chain through DappyKit
+   - The CID is converted to a hex digest and stored on Base Chain mainnet through DappyKit
+   - This ensures your game achievements remain permanently accessible
    - Data remains accessible even if the app is no longer maintained

 3. **Fault Tolerance**
    - The system includes a fallback mechanism if IPFS upload fails
-   - Data can still be stored directly in DappyKit's multihash format
+   - Data can still be stored directly in DappyKit's multihash format on Base Chain

 ### Setting Up IPFS Storage